cristobal-sifon/cristobal-sifon/README.md

 Latest Research
 ===============

+* In [**Shirasaki, Sifón, et al. (2024)**](https://ui.adsabs.harvard.edu/abs/2024arXiv240708201S/abstract) we estimate the mean masses of ACT SZ-selected clusters in three redshift bins using galaxy weak lensing measurements from the HSC-SSP survey.
-* In [**Sifón & Han (2023)**](https://ui.adsabs.harvard.edu/abs/2023arXiv231212529S/abstract) we study the evolution of the relation between dark and stellar mass in cluster galaxies in the EAGLE simulation.
+* In [**Sifón & Han (2024)**](https://ui.adsabs.harvard.edu/abs/2024A&A...686A.163S/abstract) we study the evolution of the relation between dark and stellar mass in cluster galaxies in the EAGLE simulation using the improved HBT+ galaxy catalogue.
-* In [**Robertson, Sifón, et al. (2023)**](https://arxiv.org/abs/2304.10219) we determined the mean mass of clusters selected with the Sunyaev-Zel'dovich effect by measuring their weak gravitational lensing effect on distant galaxies.
+* In [**Robertson, Sifón, et al. (2024)**](https://ui.adsabs.harvard.edu/abs/2024A&A...681A..87R/abstract) we determined the mean mass of clusters selected with the Sunyaev-Zel'dovich effect by measuring their weak gravitational lensing effect on distant galaxies.
 * In [**Hilton, Sifón, et al. (2021)**](https://arxiv.org/abs/2009.11043) we presented the latest galaxy cluster catalog selected with the Sunyaev-Zel'dovich effect, thanks to large overlap with all major optical-NIR surveys.
 The catalog contains 4,200 galaxy clusters, of which 868 are new.
 This sample is twice as large as the total number of SZ-selected clusters prior to it!
 * In [**Madhavacheril, Sifón, Battaglia, et al. (2020)**](https://arxiv.org/abs/2009.07772), we used data from ACT to measure the average mass of distant galaxy clusters from the MaDCoWS survey using the gravitational lensing effect imprinted on the CMB.
 * In [**Herbonnet, Sifón, et al. (2020)**](https://arxiv.org/abs/1912.04414), we used weak gravitational lensing to accurately measure the masses of 100 massive galaxy clusters, aided with extensive image simulations, in order to improve our ability to use galaxy clusters as cosmological probes.